 Earth’s tectonic plates are constantly in motion, driven by convection currents in the mantle.
 The edges of the plates meet at lines called plate boundaries.
-When rocks slip past each other along these boundaries, faults, or breaks in the Earth’s crust, occur.
-There are three types of boundaries: transform boundaries, divergent boundaries, and convergent boundaries.
+When rocks slip past each other along these boundaries, faults or breaks in the Earth’s crust occur.
+There are three types of boundaries: transform, divergent, and convergent.
 Transform boundaries, when plates slip past each other, moving in opposite directions, are where earthquakes often occur.
-Divergent boundaries are when two plates move apart or diverge, and these usually occur at the mid-ocean ridge.
+Divergent boundaries are when two plates move apart or diverge, usually happening at the mid-ocean ridge.
 A rift valley is created when a deep valley is formed along a divergent boundary that develops on land.
-At a convergent boundary two plates come together or converge, causing a collision.
+At a convergent boundary, two plates come together or converge, causing a collision.
 When two plates of oceanic crust collide, or when an oceanic plate collides with a continental plate, one plate is subducted beneath the other, forming a trench.
 When two continental plates collide, they form mountains.

 - Explain the theory of plate tectonics.

 - Explain the difference between a transform boundary and a divergent boundary.

 - What happens when two plates collide?